Our best share trading platforms

 The price of a single share in a company is calculated by dividing the total market value of the company by the number of shares.

 This price rises and falls due to various factors, such as the company's performance or the implementation of new government regulations.
-Global events can also play a part: the pandemic and the war in Ukraine are prime examples of this.
+Global events can also play a part: the pandemic and turmoil in the Middle East are prime examples of this.
 Such factors affect the demand and availability of a company's stock.
 If there are more buyers than people willing to sell, the price will likely rise.
 If there are more sellers in the market than buyers, the stock's price tends to drop.

 Stocks and shares vs cash